opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

    Hover the field names to display the description of the field.

-The Table visualization can be available for any dataset, no matter what can of data it contains.
+The Table visualization can be available for any dataset, no matter what kind of data it contains.

 Visualizing data on a map
 -------------------------